harshen/jquery-autofill/README.md

-[jquery-autofill Plugin](http://plugins.jquery.com/autofill/)- jQuery plugin for autofilling text input fields from another text input fields.
+[jquery-autofill Plugin](https://www.npmjs.com/package/autofill)- Light weight jQuery plugin for autofilling text input fields from another text input fields.
 ===============================

 ## <a id="Introduction"></a>Introduction

-**Autofill** is a jQuery plugin for autofilling textboxes or textareas from another textboxes or textareas.
+**Autofill** is a light weight jQuery plugin for autofilling textboxes or textareas from another textboxes or textareas.

 ## <a id="Overview"></a>Overview